MIBismuth/personal-webpage/hugo-website/content/posts/self-hosting/index.md

 ---
 title: "Self Hosting on a Budget"
-sub-title: This is the story of the development and deployment of this website.
+subtitle: This is the story of the development and deployment of this website.
 You can find the whole website project on [GitHub](https://github.com/MIBismuth/personal-webpage).
 author: "José Duarte Lopes"
 date: 2024-07-24
 toc_on: true